Overseas Travel

 10 of the BEST things to do in Queenstown with kids

-Growing up in New Zealand, Queenstown has always been a favourite of mine.
-Named ‘The Adventure Capital of the World’, Queenstown has plenty of adrenalin-filled activities on offer.
-However there’s also loads of other things to do in Queenstown with kids.
+Queenstown has always been a favourite of mine.
+Being born and bred in New Zealand we used to travel to Queenstown as a family.
+I have happy memories of time spent here doing all the fun activities on offer.
+Named ‘The Adventure Capital of the World’, Queenstown has plenty of adrenalin-filled activities to experience however there’s also loads of other things to do in Queenstown with kids.

 One of our main reasons for visiting Queenstown, was to hit the slopes as a family for the first time.
 It was amazing to watch our boys learn to ski in just a few days.
-It’s fair to say we all absolutely loved our Queenstown trip and somehow I think we’ll be back again soon.
+We’ve since been back another three times during Winter to ski and hope for many more return trips to come.
 Meanwhile, we’re sharing our favourite things to do in Queenstown with kids.

 1. Experience the Skyline Gondola Ride and Luge